SESYNC-ci/syllabi/_includes/setup-non-sesync.md

 When writing scripts, creating programs, and working with data, the best way (sometimes the only way!) to proceed is often by working on the operating system's command line interface (CLI), or shell.
 Access to the shell varies by OS:

 - Windows: Select "Start" and "Run" and type in "cmd.exe".
-- Mac OS: Open the Terminal in Applications.
+- Mac: Open the Terminal in Applications.
 - Linux: I bet you already know.

 Make sure you know how to access the shell on your system.
 Customize it's look and feel if you like!